Moscow Conference (1941): The Conference

 The delegates flew into Moscow on 28 September.
 They were greeted by Vice-Commissar Andrei Vyshinsky and the staffs of the British and US embassies.

-W. Averell Harriman representing the United States of America and Lord Beaverbrook representing the United Kingdom met with Vyacheslav Molotov (Soviet Minister of Foreign Affairs) presiding.
+W. Averell Harriman representing the United States and Lord Beaverbrook representing the United Kingdom met with Vyacheslav Molotov (Soviet Minister of Foreign Affairs) presiding.

 Their respective ambassadors took the delegates to meet Stalin on the same evening.
 Molotov was also present along with Maxim Litvinov who was attending as a delegate acted as translator.
 The conference opened on 29 September at the residence of the Foreign Commissariat, the Spiridonovka Palace.
 Following a closed session an official communique was released, prepared by Quentin Reynolds (of Collier's magazine) and Vernon Bartlett MP (News Chronicle and BBC).

 This main session lasted for 30 minutes but delegations appointed members for the committees who went into immediate session.
 They were instructed to have reports on the Soviet requirements ready by the morning of 3 October.
 The conference reconvened on 1 October, two days ahead of schedule, for the second and final meeting of the main delegations.
 The agreement signed, known as the First Protocol, was signed on 1 October 1941.
 The agreement was set to run until June 1942.
 It promised the Soviet Union 400 aircraft, 500 tanks and 10,000 trucks a month in addition to other supplies.